Pressure builds on Bailey to restyle Burberry's finances

 One of the best paid CEOs in Britain, Bailey remains a hugely popular figure in the fashion industry.

-He comes from Yorkshire, northern England, where his mother dressed the windows of Britain’s biggest retailer Marks & Spencer.
+He comes from Yorkshire, northern England, where his mother dressed the windows of Britain’s biggest retailer Marks & Spencer (MKS.L).

 Despite keeping a low profile, he attracts leading fashion editors and celebrities to Burberry’s fashion shows, while his most popular designs sell out in a matter of days.